 Even though we purchase properties for cash all over the USA, we have local buyers in all 50 states including West Virginia.
 So, when you contact Finally Sold to sell your home, you know you will get prompt service and a very competitive offer.

-Unlike when you try to sell your home with a real estate agent who is hoping and praying that they will eventually find a retail buyer who can qualify for a mortgage.
-We are a large real estate investment company that has the funds readily available to buy your home at a moment's notice.
+Unlike when you try to sell your property with a real estate agent who is hoping and praying that they will eventually find a retail buyer who can qualify for a mortgage.
+We are a large real estate investment company that has the funds readily available to purchase your home at a moment's notice.

-We truly can help you sell your home fast because we are the actual buyer.
-You see we buy houses all throughout West Virginia.
-We pay cash for your home, and we can do it as quickly as you want us to.
+We truly can help you sell your own home fast because we are the actual buyer.
+You see, we purchase properties all throughout your state.
+We will pay cash for your home, and we can do it as quickly as you want us to.
 We will even pay for all of the real estate closing costs.

 In other words, with The Finally Sold Way™ you will safely have cash in your hands in a flash.
 How fast you ask?
 We can typically close the sale of the home through a secure and government regulated title company or real estate attorney within just 10 days of you contacting us.
 And if 10 days is too quick for you, then we will let you pick whatever closing date you want.